Rajatsingh64/Restaurant_Rating_Prediction/README.md

-# 📊 Restaurant Rating Prediction  App🚀
+# 📊 Restaurant Rating Prediction App 🚀

 This project predicts restaurant ratings using the **Zomato Bengaluru Dataset** from Kaggle.
 The project implements a robust **MLOps Training Pipeline** in Python 3.12, designed to be modular, scalable, and production-ready.

 ---

 This app predicts restaurant ratings based on user inputs, such as location, cuisine type, and more.
 Below is an overview of the app's functionality with visual representations of each feature.